MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ## Regions and availability zones

 Azure's global footprint includes over 60 announced regions.
 A *region* is a geographic perimeter that contains a set of data centers.

-Many Azure regions provide *avalability zones*, which are separated sets of data centers.
-Within a region, each availability zone is close enough together to have very low latency connectivity, while being far enough apart to ensure that they have independent power, cooling, and networking infrastructure.
+Many Azure regions provide *availability zones*, which are separated groups of data centers.
+Within a region, each availability zone is close enough together to have very low latency connections to other availability zones, while being far enough apart to ensure that they have independent power, cooling, and networking infrastructure.
 Availability zones are designed so that if one zone is affected, regional services, capacity, and high availability are supported by the remaining zones.

 ![Diagram showing data centers, availability zones and regions](/azure/reliability/media/availability-zones.png)